RxLaboratory/Duik/src-docs/docs/guide/automation/tools/bake.md

 !!! note
     After Effects can natively bake expressions, with the `Animation / Keyframe Assistant / Conver expression to keyframes` tool, but it always adds one keyframe per frame.

     Even with the *Precise Mode*, Duik is a bit smarter than that, as it only adds *necessary* keyframes (it adds keyframes if and only if there's an actual movement).
-Duik can also optionaly create more keyframes than that, which may be needed for a cleaner motion blur, or less, if it's fine for you to use interpolations in between.
+Duik can also optionally create more keyframes than that, which may be needed for a cleaner motion blur, or less, if it's fine for you to use interpolations in between.

 With both modes, you can adjust the ***Precision*** value to change the number of resulting keyframes.
 A higher value will create more keyframes (adding keyframes in between actual frames with the *Precise* mode, useful for a cleaner motion blur) and increase the precision and fidelity of the animation compared to the original expression.